eporetsky/eporetsky.github.io/docs/resources/pockets.markdown

 ## (B) PPS-align

-Easy to use and fast pocket similarity comparison method.
+Easy to use, but somewhat slow, pocket similarity comparison method.

 It seems like PPS-align doesn't have a manuscript at this point and [LS-align](https://pubmed.ncbi.nlm.nih.gov/29462237/) might be alternative paper to cite for the time being.